davetayls/davetayls.github.com/_posts/2016-08-25-reactive-programming.md

 The values in the cells begin with: `B2` = 1 and `C2` = 1.
 The cell in `B2` is changed to 5 and after a few more seconds `C2` changes to 2.
 Finally the value in `A2` is copied and the spreadsheet is deleted because it is no longer needed.

-We can picture the changes with a diagram like this where the `---` line shows time passing, the cell name signifies a change at that point in time and the `|` the point at which the spreadsheet is deleted.
+We can picture the changes with a diagram like this.
+Here the `---` line shows time passing, the cell name signifies a change at that point in time and the `|` the point at which the spreadsheet is deleted.
 Notice that cell `A2` will change twice, once for each of the other cell changes.

 ```
 -------B2--------|->